 On February 26, 2015, the FCC adopted a new "net neutrality" or Open Internet order (the "2015 Order") that: (1) reclassified broadband Internet access service from an information service to a Title II common carrier service, (2) applied certain existing Title II provisions and associated regulations; (3) forbore from applying a range of other existing Title II provisions and associated regulations, but to varying degrees indicated that this forbearance may be only temporary and (4) issued new rules expanding disclosure requirements and prohibiting blocking, throttling, paid prioritization and unreasonable interference with the ability of end users and edge providers to reach each other.
 The 2015 Order also subjected broadband providers' Internet traffic exchange rates and practices to potential FCC oversight and created a mechanism for third parties to file complaints regarding these matters.
 The 2015 Order could have had a material adverse impact on our business by limiting our ability to efficiently manage our services and respond to operational and competitive challenges.
 In December 2017, the FCC adopted an order (the "2017 Order") that in large part reverses the 2015 Order and reestablishes the "information service" classification for broadband services.
 The 2017 Order was affirmed in part on appeal in October 2019 insofar as it classified broadband Internet access services as information services subject to lesser federal regulation.
 However, the 2017 Order was also vacated in part on appeal insofar as it preempted states from subjecting broadband Internet access services to any requirements more stringent than the federal requirements.
-As a result, the precise extent to which state rules may impose such requirements on broadband Internet access service providers is not fully settled.
+As a result, the precise extent to which state rules may impose such requirements on broadband Internet access service providers, as well as other regulations that differ from federal requirements, is not fully settled.
 Additionally, Congress and some states are considering legislation that may codify "net neutrality" rules, which could include prohibitions on blocking, throttling and prioritizing Internet traffic.
-A number of states have adopted legislation or executive orders that apply "net neutrality" rules to ISPs either by direct regulation or through the procurement process.
+A number of states have adopted legislation or executive orders that apply "net neutrality" rules to ISPs A number of states have adopted legislation and/or executive orders that apply "net neutrality" rules to ISPs.
+Additionally, the FCC is expected to revisit the appropriate regulatory classification of broadband in 2023.
+While neither the FCC nor states currently regulate the price for broadband services generally, the state of New York enacted legislation that would regulate the price and terms for the broadband service offered to low-income households.
+This law was enjoined by a New York federal court, and the ruling is currently on appeal.